unparalleled-js/docs-1/recipe-development-lifecycle/import.md

 # Import

-To import recipes and dependencies into a Workato instance, you will need a zip file containing [exported](/recipe-development-lifecycle/export.md) assets.
+To import recipes and dependencies into a Workato instance, you will need a package containing [exported](/recipe-development-lifecycle/export.md) assets.
+Importing a package is the final step in the recipe development lifecycle where finished recipes are deployed in a Workato instance.

+## Import process

 After exporting a package as a zip file, import the file into another Workato instance.
 From the main recipe development lifecycle page, click on the ‘Import’ tab to begin.